Step-by-step instructions for Ubuntu 20.04.2 (Focal Fossa)

 Note

-Currently supported versions of NodeJS are v12, v14 and v16.
-In the example below we install the latest LTS version of NodeJS from the NodeSource repo.
-Do not pass the --unsafe-perm flag to npm if using a local install.
+We recommend using the latest LTS version of NodeJS.
+The oldest version known to work with the controller is v16.
+In the example below we install the latest LTS version from the NodeSource repo.
+Do not pass the --unsafe-perm

 # Install the latest NodeJS LTS repo